-- extreme cases, such as emergency hospitalisation, will requests be accepted later.
+- 43. For short-term illness, and other issues that may be difficult to evidence, students are able to exercise an entitlement to 'self-certify' for one 48-hour extension for one assessment5 and one five working day extension for one assessment6 in each academic year.
+For any other absences when an assessment or multiple assessments are due, a student may apply for an extension or deferral of assessment as described in the Mitigating Circumstances Procedures.
+Any request for extension must be submitted on or before the date on which the assessment is due. - 44.
+Any request for deferral should be submitted in advance of the coursework deadline or examination date; where this is not possible, they should be submitted, including evidence, within 5 working days of the assessment date.
+Only in exceptional cases, such as emergency hospitalisation, will requests be accepted later.
 Deferral will not be considered after the Subject Assessment Board has met. - 45.
-Where a student has completed an assessment, but believes their performance has been affected by serious mitigating circumstances, the student should notify Student and Academic Services in writing, with supporting evidence, within 10 working days of the assessment date.
+Where a student has completed an assessment but believes their performance has been affected by serious mitigating circumstances, the student should notify Student and Academic Services in writing, with supporting evidence, within 5 working days of the assessment date.
 The evidence may take the form of a statement from an adviser or counsellor in Student Services, or from the Students' Association Advice and Welfare Coordinator.
 The Subject Assessment Board has discretion to set aside the attempt and allow deferral of the assessment. - 46.
-Applications for extension and deferral are overseen by the Programme Assessment Board. - 47.
-Where deferral of an assessment has been approved, a grade of 'DF' (deferred) will be recorded, and assessment should be completed by the end of the reassessment period.
-If assessment cannot be completed in the reassessment period, a final grade of 'IN' will be recorded, and the module may be repeated in the following academic year, provided the student is eligible to do so.
+Applications for extension and deferral are overseen by the Programme Assessment Board.